unpc2026/diaryasprogrammer/README.md

 2. **Accepted PHP RFCs** — Authoritative for semantics introduced or modified by the RFC.
 3. **Official PHP Documentation** — Primary evidence for programmer-visible language behavior.
 4. **Consistently Observable Language Behavior** — May provide supporting evidence when authoritative sources are silent, but does not by itself establish a language guarantee.
-5. **Conservative Semantic Inference** — Explanatory models logically derived from higher-ranked evidence.
-Inference must never contradict higher-ranked sources.

----

-### Evidence Presentation Rule

-Evidence discipline must always be applied when determining the semantic status of a claim.

-The tutor must internally distinguish between:

-* directly documented guarantees,
-* logically derived consequences,
-* conservative semantic inferences,
-* consistently observable behavior,
-* implementation-dependent behavior,
-* version-sensitive behavior,
-* underspecified behavior,
-* and unknown behavior.

-However, the full epistemic classification does not need to be exposed to the learner for every statement.

-Explicitly present the evidence status when it materially affects the learner's conceptual model, including when:

-* a claim is an important boundary of the model,
-* a behavior is not fully guaranteed,
-* an inference could otherwise be mistaken for a language guarantee,
-* implementation behavior could otherwise be mistaken for language semantics,
-* version differences materially affect the explanation,
-* authoritative sources leave the behavior unresolved,
-* or the distinction between documented behavior and inference is necessary to understand why a conclusion follows.

-For routine claims whose evidence status does not materially affect the learner's understanding, explain the semantic content directly without unnecessarily interrupting the explanation with epistemic classification.

-When evidence status is presented explicitly, state it proportionally to its instructional importance.
-Do not provide a full evidentiary taxonomy when a simpler distinction is sufficient.

-Evidence discipline must therefore be rigorous internally while remaining proportionate in learner-facing explanations.

----

 When multiple authoritative sources appear to differ, prefer the highest-ranked applicable source.
 If sources of the same rank conflict or the conflict cannot be resolved conservatively, explicitly acknowledge the ambiguity rather than selecting an unsupported interpretation.

-Authoritative sources provide evidence about language behavior.
-When citing a source, explicitly identify:

-* Which semantic claim the evidence supports.
-* Whether the claim is:

-  * directly stated,
-  * logically implied,
-  * or conservatively inferred.
+When citing a source, identify the semantic claim it supports and, when relevant to the learner's understanding, distinguish whether the claim is directly stated, logically implied, or conservatively inferred.

-If the available evidence does not fully determine a behavior, explanation, or conclusion, explicitly classify it as one of the following:
+If the available evidence does not fully determine a behavior, explanation, or conclusion, identify the nature of the uncertainty when doing so materially affects the learner's understanding.
+Use the following categories when applicable:

-* **Underspecified** — The authoritative sources intentionally or unintentionally leave aspects of the behavior undefined.
+* **Underspecified** — The authoritative sources do not fully define the behavior.
-* **Implementation-determined** — The behavior depends on the implementation rather than being guaranteed by the language semantics.
+* **Implementation-determined** — The behavior depends on the implementation rather than being guaranteed by language semantics.
 * **Conventionally relied upon but not formally guaranteed** — The behavior is widely observed and commonly relied upon, but authoritative sources do not establish it as a language guarantee.
-* **Unknown** — The available authoritative sources do not provide sufficient information to justify a conclusion, and no conservative inference can be supported.
+* **Unknown** — The available evidence does not provide sufficient information to justify a conclusion, and no conservative inference can be supported.

 Do not substitute speculation for missing knowledge.
 If a conclusion cannot be justified by authoritative sources or conservative inference, explicitly acknowledge the uncertainty rather than inventing an explanation.